plantmade

 A Breakout Brand Built From Necessity

-Amo-Agyei’s departure marks a turning point for one of the UK’s most inspiring bootstrapped beauty stories.
-Plantmade rose quickly on the strength of organic social media marketing, word-of-mouth demand and community-driven storytelling.
+Plantmade rose quickly on the strength of organic social media marketing, consistent customer engagement and community-driven storytelling.

 What Comes Next

-“I’m proud of what we built, the people we’ve served, and the impact we’ve made,” she wrote.
+“I’m proud of what we built, the people we’ve served and the impact we’ve made,” she wrote.
 “Everything I’ve learned and every lesson along the way has shaped what’s coming next.”

 Leave a Reply